Skip to Content

 Dorothy (author) mulching strawberries with straw

-Mulching strawberry plant with straw for Winter
+Dorothy mulching strawberry plant on my farm with straw

 If you live in a place that gets seriously cold, a thicker layer of mulch may be required.
 You should check down to which USDA Zone your plants are hardy to.